How to Grow Strawberries

 - Position your pots or containers in a warm sunny, north facing position, away from strong winds.

 Pests, Diseases and General Maintenance

-Generally after about two years a strawberry plants fruit production can start to slow down and they can be susceptible to a particular virus that is lethal to the plant.
+Generally, after about two years a strawberry plants fruit production can start to slow down and they can become susceptible to a particular virus that is lethal to the plant.